In Depth: Upper Back

 Other than protecting the spinal cord, the vertebrae create joints that allow the spine to bend and twist.
 The joints of the thoracic spine are important to arm movement, bending over, and other movements.

-Several muscles connected to vertebrae via ligaments, or flexible bands of fibrous tissue, move the spine.
-The muscles of the back fit into the grooves of the spinous process, or the protrusion of the vertebra than can be felt through parts of the skin in the neck.
+Several muscles that are connected to vertebrae via ligaments, or flexible bands of fibrous tissue, move the spine.
+The muscles of the back fit into the grooves of the spinous processes, or the protrusions of the vertebrae than can be felt through parts of the skin in the neck.